GNU Aspell: Windows ports

 As of July 2017, the latest official Windows port of GNU Aspell was still 32-bit version 0.50.3 (Dec 2002), with dictionaries of similar age.
 The developer says he has "no time and very little interest in maintaining a Windows port", and has been looking for somebody to maintain it.
 However, the LyX project maintains a separate fork of Aspell for Windows and dictionaries, and says "the LyX project has long solved the Windows packaging problem by forking Aspell."
-LyX is being maintained and As of October 2023 the latest version is 2.3.0, dated 16 March 2018.
+LyX is being maintained and As of October 2023 the latest version is 2.3.7, dated 7 January 2023.

-The regularly updated Cygwin port of aspell can also be used in Windows and it latest version.
+The regularly updated Cygwin port of aspell can also be used in Windows and it is the latest version.

 Integration

 Aspell has been integrated into software such as Gajim, LyX, Notepad++, Claws Mail and previously Pidgin, Opera, gedit and AbiWord.